 You control who you connect and share your information with.
 No organization or individual can link to your account without your authorization, and you can disconnect your link at anytime.

 ePACT uses the highest level of encryption so your data is always protected.
 We conduct security audits and continually update our software and security measures to address any new potential threats.

 Secure Dual Servers

-ePACT data is stored, hosted and backed up in secure facilities in Vancouver and Toronto, with a failsafe switch over in the event of a localized disaster, ensuring your account is always available.
+Data is stored, hosted and backed up in secure Microsoft Azure facilities in Vancouver and Toronto, with a failsafe switch over in the event of a localized disaster, to ensure your account is always available.

 Here are some of the many ways that we protect your ePACT account and information.
 Please also visit the Privacy page for our policy and practices in maintaining the privacy of your information.

 - Computer Anti-Virus Protection

 - Phishing & email fraud

 When you log in to ePACT using your user ID and password, our web servers connect via a secure socket layer (SSL) connection.
 That means that information you send is conveyed privately, preventing other computers from seeing anything you enter in the ePACT system.
 SSL provides up to 256-bit encrypted security so that personal information sent over the Internet remains confidential.

 To protect our users, accounts on ePACT are private – they can only be accessed using a unique user ID and password.
 Users are required to create their own password, which should be kept strictly confidential.
 As an added security measure, ePACT requires all passwords to be at least 10 characters in length, and contain at least one number (0-9) or one special character (e.g. @,#,$,!).